phlptp/libguarded/README.md

 easy to introduce bugs in your code by forgetting to use the right locks before accessing a block of data.
 The idea of this library is to tie the data and the locks in a type safe interface that only allows correct usage.

+This fork was modified as part of the [HELICS](https://github.com/GMLC-TDC/HELICS-src) project to include a atomic_guarded and staged_guarded and use a dedicated handle object to remove restrictions on which mutexes can be used with different guarded classes and allow move assignment

 ### System Requirements